Elmael33/holbertonschool-simple_shell/README.md

 * Handle command lines with arguments
 * Handle the PATH
 * Implement the exit built-in, that exits the shell
-* Implement the env built-in, that prints the current environment
+* Implement the env built-in, that prints the current environmen

 ## Prototypes
 * ```void prompt(void)``` display the prompt